holoviz/panel/doc/tutorials/intermediate/structure_data_store.md

 ## Reuse in a Notebook

 :::{admonition} Note
-The beauty of this compositional approach to constructing application components is that they are now usable in multiple contexts.
+The beauty of the *compositional approach* to constructing application components is that they are now usable in multiple contexts.
 :::

 Copy the two cells below into a notebook, remove the `#` from the imports and run the cells.